vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 Step 2: Compute logarithm codeword error ratio vector (y)

-    By applying log10 scaling to the codeword error ratio, we convert a non-linear codeword error decay (codeword_errors) into a linear trend that can be modeled using linear regression.
+    Codeword error ratio typically follows a exponential decay curve.
+By applying a logarithm to the codeword error ratio, this curve is transformed into a linear pattern, making it suitable for linear regression modeling.

     For each index i in vector x, compute logarithm of codeword error ratio y[i] as follows